 - Remain calm and answer honestly and openly

 North Park mails your first fall semester bill around July 1, and sends spring semester bills in early December.
-Students must pay their bills in full, or have an approved payment plan in place with Student Administrative Services, by the published deadline.
+Students must pay their bills in full, or have an approved payment plan in place with the Office of Financial Aid by the published deadline.

 You cannot register for your second semester of classes until your first semester bill is settled (either paid in full or current in an approved payment plan).
-You can view and make payments on your bill online through Web Advisor (use your North Park network account to log in).
+You can view and make payments on your bill online through Self Service (use your North Park network account to log in).

-Immunization and Medical Information: After you have paid your tuition deposit, you’ll receive a healthcare form that you must complete and return to the University.
+Immunization and Medical Information: After you have paid your tuition deposit, you’ll receive an immunization record form that you must complete and return to the University.
 This is due each year by July 15 (for the fall semester) or December 15 (for the spring).
-If you are participating on one our intercollegiate athletic teams, please complete the pre-participation packet.
+If you are participating on one of our intercollegiate athletic teams, please complete the pre-participation packet.

 Prior to each fall semester, we also provide two online programs with important information to keep you safe and healthy at North Park University.
 More information about these programs, AlcoholEdu for College and Haven—Understanding Sexual Assault, will be sent in the spring and summer.
 In the meantime, you can learn a little more.

 All members of North Park’s community have rights and responsibilities.
 Make sure you know what is expected of you as a student—you’ll be held accountable to the standards laid out in the Student Handbook and University Catalog.

 During International Orientation, we will be running trips to a local department store for you to purchase necessities that are too large to pack.
 You will need the following but we recommend purchasing after you’ve arrived:

 - Bedding (blanket, sheet, pillow)